LarsEKrueger/bite/readme.md

 came after it.
 This ensures that the output of `b` is captured is a way that it do not interfere with foreground operations.

-If a background job is a text-based interface, BiTE will fork itself to open a separate window in which the text-based interface is shown as if it was a foreground job.
+If a background job is a text-based interface (TUI), BiTE will run and render it in a normal interaction like a background job that is a not a TUI.
+Each background TUI can be switched to with Ctrl-Tab and Shift-Ctrl-Tab.

-The regular bash functionality will be implemented by linking to the nearly unmodified bash source code and calling this C code from rust code.
-This can serve as a basis for rewriting some or all parts of bash in rust.
+All regular bash functionality will be implemented over time in rust.

+## Lessons Learned

+This section contains a list of experiences with experimental features.

+### Autocompletion from History: Convenient

+In case, the autocompletion makes a correct or near-correct prediction, less effort is required to enter a command.

+### Most-frequently Command: Inconvenient

+Using the number of times a command has been run isn't a good predictor of which command will be run next.
+Especially when developing software, a few commands will be called disproportionally infrequent, but usually in the same order (e.g. `git commit` followed by `git push`).

+The sequence of commands there needs to be taken into account too.

 # Planned Features, Step 2